FreshDirect: Ordering, picking and packing

-FreshDirect uses SAP AG software to process thousands of orders placed on its 24 x 7 website every night.
+FreshDirect uses Manhtattan WMS to process thousands of orders placed on its 24/7 website every night.
 The site is configured to handle up to 18,000 simultaneous shopping sessions.

 Originally, orders placed through the website were dispatched to the kitchen, bakery, and deli as well as fresh storage rooms, produce ripening rooms and production areas within the company's refrigerated facility.
 All order components were custom-cut, packaged, weighed and priced.
 In the case of dry goods or frozen foods, items were picked from storage before being placed inside bins that travel along conveyors to the sorting area.
 There, products in a customer's order were scanned and gathered in corrugated fiberboard boxes.
 The boxes were labeled, recorded and loaded into refrigerated delivery trucks.
 Other software optimized for how much was going where.

 From 1999 through 2018, the company's base of operations was a 300000 sqft warehouse and administrative building in Long Island City, New York.
 Though the website and plant processes were in development for several years before its public launch, the company made its first deliveries to Roosevelt Island on July 11, 2002.